 If you’d like to know more about how adaptation practitioners are using climate change data and planning for the future, we encourage you to check out the California Adaptation Clearinghouse that is highlighted at the bottom of the Local Climate Change Snapshot tool.
 The Clearinghouse hosts hundreds of documents ranging from adaptation planning case studies to state-endorsed manuals to datasets and scientific studies.
 The Clearinghouse is easily searchable, and results can be filtered by sector, planning phase, climate impact addressed, geography, and document type.
 To make your life easier, if you navigate to the Clearinghouse from the Local Climate Change Snapshot tool, you will be directed to Clearinghouse resources that pertain to the location and climate change variable you selected.

-If you want a video walkthrough of the Local Climate Change Snapshot tool, you can watch one here.
+If you want a video walkthrough of the Local Climate Change Snapshot tool, you can watch it on our YouTube Channel.